Zurück zum Blog

 Builder: a tool or tools used to build the container, some of which include Dockerfile (Docker) and Distrobuilder (LXC).

 Engine: the application that runs the container.
-In Docker, this is called the ‘docker’ command and the docker daemon — also known as ‘dockerd’.
-The ‘docker daemon’ refers to the runtime environment that handles application containers.
+In Docker, this is called the ‘docker’ command and the Docker daemon — also known as ‘dockerd’.
+The ‘docker daemon’ is the runtime environment that manages application containers.

 Orchestration: the technology behind managing multiple containers, including OKD and Kubernetes.